-EXAMPLE OF FRAMEWORK: GOVERNMENT ORGANISED NON-GOVERNMENT ORGANISATION Aim N Key Target Audiences This framework provides direction and guidance to address GONGOs involved with hostile state influence.
-It provides guidance as a response to hostile influence by GONGOs and to mitigate their future influence. between nations This nation rests or from the peaceful a of ideas and culture international stage. the freedom of the abusing our liberal of undermining the make this discours involves is unacceptunded by external trying to further an of our culture of tol ate cultural exchange In a strong identity profiting and tolerant exchange e on the national and I Freedom is always other, thus any form of discourse for the sake very foundations which e for the benefit of all otable.
-Any organisation actors openly or covertly agenda to the detriment erance, and the societal g it, will therefore forfeit its it.
+EXAMPLE OF FRAMEWORK: GOVERNMENT ORGANISED NON-GOVERNMENT ORGANISATION Aim N larrative Key Target Audiences This framework provides direction and guidance to address GONGOs involved with hostile state influence.
+It provides guidance as a response to hostile influence by GONGOs and to mitigate their future influence. between nations This nation rests or from the peaceful a of ideas and culture international stage. the freedom of the abusing our liberal of undermining the make this discours involves is unaccepfunded by external trying to further an of our culture of tol ate cultural exchange In a strong identity profiting and tolerant exchange e on the national and in the freedom is always other, thus any form of discourse for the sake very foundations which e for the benefit of all otable.
+Any organisation actors openly or covertly agenda to the detriment lerance, and the societal g it, will therefore forfeit its it.
 Opposing Background Strategic objectives StratCom objectives Effects Definition.
-A GONGO is a Government-Organised Non-Governmental Organisation which is openly funded, organised or directed by a government in order to extend its influence.
-GONGOs operate under the guise of non-governmental organisations or civil society groups.
+A GONGO is a Government-Organised Non- Governmental Organisation which is openly funded, organised or directed by a government in order to extend its influence.
+GONGOs operate under the guise of non- governmental organisations or civil society groups.
 They can be established as a tool of public diplomacy, promoting intercultural dialogues and social purposes.
 However, they can also act as a tool of an adversarial government to further its political interests and achieve domestic or foreign policy objectives in a target state.
 Characteristics.
 GONGOs can manifest as academic groups or institutions, non-profit organisations or advocacy groups, or overseas research institutes.
 The institutional set-up of GONGOs mirrors NGOs meaning that they can often circumvent certain laws of transparency and accountability.
 Risk.
 GONGOs can be used by states to project influence.
 The nature of hostile influence can be promoting antidemocratic thoughts and values, undermining the ruling authority, or discouraging the integration process of minority groups with historical or cultural ties to the adversarial government.
 GONGOs can be used a tool to promote particular narratives whilst dispelling competing narratives.
 GONGOs have also been associated to censorship and self-censorship issues.
-GONGOs can influence public opinion to the Deter hostile influence Maintain societal cohesion Avoid escalation Wigilance.
+GONGOs can influence public opinion to the Deter hostile influence Maintain societal cohesion Avoid escalation Themes Vigilance.
 We will detect GONGOs that are engaging in hostile influence activities and are able to identify their government that the GONGO is associated to.
 Fairness and tolerance.
 We value freedom of speech and intellectual freedom, and do not seek to stifle academic inquiry.
 We are aware of the GONGO's attempts to censor sensitive topics, and we will ensure that such censorship is avoided to retain freedom of speech.
 Resilience and cooperation.
-In recognising and engaging with audiences targeted by the GONGO we will enhance societal resilience to current and future hostile GONGO activities.
+In recognising and engaging with audiences targeted by the GONGO' we will enhance societal resilience to current and future hostile GONGO activities.
 Through improving resilience, we will diminish our vulnerability to hostile GONGO influence and regarding academic institutions, will retain intellectual freedom.
 We will also cooperate with other states exposed to GONGO influence to form an understanding of how target states can diminish vulnerability to GONGO influence.
-Desired effects.
-Hostile political leadership recognises our ability to identify and attribute GONGOs responsible for hostile influence activities.
-The target audiences of GONGO activities and our home population is aware of adversarial government use of domestic and international media to sow discord and discontent.
-Hostile actor understands our determination to protect population.
-Undesired effects.
-The domestic media under adversarial government control exaggerates our disagreement with GONGO influence activities as a rejection of intercultural exchange.
-The adversarial government views the countering of hostile GONGOs as a provocation, leading to escalation
+Neutral • Home population • International media